roccodev/bdat-rs/docs/LEGACY.md

 ## Rows and value types

 Rows are stored sequentially.
 "Flag" cells are skipped, as they use the parent cell's value.
-For "List" cells, values are stored sequentially.
+For "List" cells (cell type 2), values are stored sequentially.

 Legacy BDATs support these value types: